 In addition to making one of the aforementioned decisions, the Board may also decide to either:

-i caution a student whose performance has been poor.
-In this case, the student will be informed that their poor performance gives cause for concern and they should consult with their Year Adviser of Studies.
+caution a student whose performance has been poor.
+The student is informed that their poor performance gives cause for concern and they must consult with their Year Adviser of Studies.

 or